 As long as the velocity is 2,400 fps or above, when the bullet strikes flesh, the spin degrades almost instantly and the bullet tries to turn 180° to go base forward, literally exploding at the cannelure due to centrifugal forces, and it typically causes a fist-sized permanent wound cavity… Once the 2400 fps threshold is crossed, the 5.56mm bullet no longer has the potential for “explosive” results and the wounds are more akin to those of a .22WMR.
 With the M16 having a full 20-inch length barrel, this threshold is crossed at about 200 meters [219 yards], give or take a few meters.

-Clearly, I am right in advising people to zero their AR-15 for 200 yards with a hunting-style duplex reticule.
+Clearly, I am right in advising people to zero their AR-15 for 100 yards.
 The GPS Defense Sniper School is peddling snake oil if they are trying to convince prospective students that thousands of dollars in tuition will teach them to use this weapon beyond 300 yards, much less at 900 yards.
+And, when I pointed out this basic fact, instead of just admitting that they were wrong, they doubled down by boasting of 1200-yard shots (!) while loudly denouncing my “charts” – printouts from Federal Ammunition’s ballistics software – in favor of their “experience.”

 Charts are courtesy of Federal’s free downloadable ballistics software.